dbu9/sciencechronicle.org/content/en/news/new-type-monothalamea-more-than-40-distinct-living-clades/index.md

 ---
 title: "New Type of Monothalamea is Made of More Than 40 Living Distinct Living Clades"
 description: "Scientists at Berlin University have discovered a new type of monothalamea that is made up of more than 40 distinct living clades.
 This discovery challenges our assumptions about the complexity of the single-celled world and sheds new light on the evolution of life on Earth."
-date: 2023-06-22T21:50:21.160Z
+date: 2024-01-18T21:50:21.160Z
 draft: false
-tags: [Microbiology, Genetics, Evolutionary Biology]
+tags: [microbiology, genetics, evolutionary biology, monothalamea]
-thumbnail: "/news//new-type-monothalamea-more-than-40-distinct-living-clades/thumb.png"
+thumbnail: "/news/new-type-monothalamea-more-than-40-distinct-living-clades/thumb.png"
 ---

 Berlin University has unveiled a new type of monothalamea, a single-celled organism, that is made up of more than 40 distinct living clades.
 The discovery was made by a team of researchers led by Dr. Maria Schmidt, who spent the last decade studying various single-celled organisms in an effort to better understand their evolution.